-The EarthHeart centre is situated near Cinderford right in the heart of the 200,000 acre ancient Forest of Dean.
+The EarthHeart centre is about an hour north of Bristol city, on the river Wye right in the heart of the 200,000 acre ancient Forest of Dean.

-It is the spiritual home of Jewels Wingfield, where so much of her nature-based work is done.
+It is the home of Jewels Wingfield, where so much of her earth-based spirituality work is done.

 “It’s a place where I can be vulnerable, open and real.